pregismond/build-ml-pipeline-airfoil-noise-prediction/README.md

 [![License](https://img.shields.io/badge/License-Apache_2.0-0D76A8?style=flat)](https://opensource.org/licenses/Apache-2.0)
 [![Python 3.7.12](https://img.shields.io/badge/Python-3.7.12-green.svg)](https://shields.io/)

+## Disclaimer

-This repository contains my final project submission for **[IBM Skills Network - Coursera: Machine Learning with Apache Spark](https://www.coursera.org/learn/machine-learning-with-apache-spark)**
+This repository contains my submission for the ***Final Project: Build a Machine Learning Pipeline for Airfoil Noise Prediction***.
+The original files were provided by the IBM Skills Network as part of the **[Machine Learning with Apache Spark](https://www.coursera.org/learn/machine-learning-with-apache-spark)** course on **[Coursera](https://www.coursera.org)**.
+I have made modifications to fulfill the project requirements.

+### Usage

+* You are welcome to use this repository as a reference or starting point for your own project.

+* If you choose to fork this repository, please ensure that you comply with the terms of the Apache License and give proper credit to the original authors.

 ## Project Scenario